lynatflyt/AO3Kit/README.md

 - `imageURL`: Profile image URL
 - `fandoms`: Array of user's fandoms
 - `recentWorks`: Array of recent work IDs

-## License

-This project is licensed under the GPL-3.0 License - see the original [ao3-java](https://github.com/glorantq/ao3-java) repository for details.

 ## Credits